MoldyMacaroniX/dashword.net/_src/posts/robtop-announced-the-geometry-dash-2-2-release-date-in-the-worst-way-possible.md

 Ultimately, I am glad RobTop at least warned us that 2.2 wouldn't be releasing on time.
 I just wish he did so more officially like when he finally confirmed the update would be delayed.
 A few Discord messages lost in the sea of conversation is a far cry from an official status update on Twitter and YouTube.

 # Exhibit C: RobTop blew his second chance

+As an apology for delaying 2.2, RobTop released a [Geometry Dash 2.2 trailer](/posts/geometry-dash-2-2-trailer-released-by-robtop/).
+This would have been a perfect opportunity to announce a new release date, but instead, he [only briefly mentioned that 2.2 would be delayed to November](https://twitter.com/RobTopGames/status/1715803442327732715).